MCervone14/Our-Planet-Earth/posts/A Jubilee for the Earth.md

 ---
 title: "A ‘Jubilee for the Earth’"
 date: "2020-11-20"
-excerpt: "
-Did you know that in 2015, Pope Francis published an encyclical On Care for Our Common Home “Laudato Si’?”
+excerpt: "Did you know that in 2015, Pope Francis published an encyclical On Care for Our Common Home “Laudato Si’?”
 An encyclical is one of the highest forms of communication by a pope and usually deals with some aspect of Catholic teaching.
 “Laudato Si’” is an appeal for “every person living on this planet” to enter into dialogue with him on the future of our Mother Earth."